Maximilian-Seitz/ExDemonKing/chapters/Chapter_5.md

 My goal was down.

-I recoiled at the thought of what I had to do, but it was ether this, or continuing to the top of the mountain.
+I recoiled at the thought of what I had to do, but it was either this, or continuing to the top of the mountain.
 A mountaintop crawling with demons.
 My choices were, as was becoming a trend, all deadly.